Wild conductor exponents of curves: Acknowledgements

 \section{{Acknowledgements}}

 \resumetoc

 My utmost gratitude goes to Vladimir Dokchitser for his wise supervision, without which this work would not have been possible.
-I also thank Alexandros Konstantinou for his additional guidance and many fruitful discussions.
-I thank Elvira Lupoian for helpful comments on a draft and Tim Dokchitser for helpful correspondence regarding appendix \ref{app:A}.
+I thank Alexandros Konstantinou for his additional guidance and many fruitful discussions, Elvira Lupoian for helpful comments on a draft, James Rawson for helpful correspondence regarding Remark \ref{rmk:FultonVariant}, Tim Dokchitser for helpful correspondence regarding Appendix \ref{app:A}, and Andrew Obus and Padmavathi Srinivasan for sharing their work on Proposition \ref{prop:super}.
+Lastly, I thank the anonymous referee for their suggestions towards improving the clarity of the arguments herein.

 This work was supported by the Engineering and Physical Sciences Research Council [EP/S021590/1], the EPSRC Centre for Doctoral Training in Geometry and Number Theory (The London School of Geometry and Number Theory), University College, London.